Frequently Asked Questions

 Often, weather conditions that warrant schools being closed change by the end of the afternoon, particularly road conditions.
 Additionally, many schools decide to close due to the number of students that may need to walk to school or wait outside for buses in dangerously low temperatures.

 If a rehearsal is cancelled, the decision will be made no later than 4:00pm that day.
-An email will be sent to all families by 4:00pm, and the cancellation will be listed on the Choristers website and Facebook.
+An email will be sent to all families by 4:00pm, and the cancellation will be listed on the Choristers website and social media platforms.
 If you have questions about specific rehearsal cancellation, please contact your choir coordinator.
 They will be notified if a decision is made to cancel rehearsal.

 How do I apply for Financial Aid?